1j01/pixelweaver/README.md

-When you take a screenshot with the Export button, it embeds all the metadata required to reproduce the state, including the entire source code for the program, the position in the animation, the random seed, and any other inputs.
+When you take a screenshot with the Export button, it embeds all the metadata required to reproduce the state, including the entire source code for the program, the position in the animation, the random seed, the viewport, and any other inputs.
-It'll also include the time of the snapshot as the Creation Time, and the Author if specified via an `@author` tag in the source.
+It'll also include the Creation Time (time of export), and the Author if specified via an `@author` tag in the source.
 There are a few other [standard metadata keywords][] like Title and Description that could be included with tags as well.